arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

 11	| PA31	| SS / SWD IO		| EIC/EXTINT[3] SERCOM1/PAD[1] !SERCOM1/PAD[3] !TC2/WO[1] !TCC0/WO[3] SWD IO
 ====================================================================================================================================

 * Most pins can be used for more than one function.
-The same port pin number printed on the board is also used in Arduino (without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+When using PIN_MAP_STANDARD, the port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), etc.).
+When using PIN_MAP_COMPACT, the Arduino numbering is sequential starting from 0 at the top left pin (A2).
+PIN_MAP_COMPACT uses less RAM.
 * NOT A PIN means the Arduino pin number is not mapped to a physical pin.
 * Pins 24 and 25 are in use by USB (USB_NEGATIVE and USB_POSITIVE).
 * The tone library uses TC2.
-TC2 is not routed to pins with the D11C14A (14-pin).
+TC2 is not routed to pins in the D11C14A (14-pin).
-* Pins 8 and 9 are by default connected to the 32.768KHz crystal.
+* When using ONE_UART_NO_WIRE_ONE_SPI, Serial1 refers to TX2/RX2 instead of TX1/RX1.
-* When using ONE_UART_NO_WIRE_ONE_SPI, Serial1() refers to TX2/RX2 instead of TX1/RX1.
+* Leave pin A30 floating (or use external pullup) during reset.
 * SERCOM2 does not exist on the D11C14A.